Radish microgreens are delicious and so easy to grow at home.

-Microgreens are the baby versions of mature plants.
-They contain most of the same nutrients, but jam packed in a tiny package.
-They only take a few days to grow which means you can harvest around 3-4 trays of microgreens in the same time it would take to grow a full sized plant.
+Microgreens contain most of the same nutrients as a mature plant, except they’re jam-packed in a tiny package.
+They only take a few days to grow which means you can harvest around 3-4 trays of microgreens in the same time it would take to grow a full-sized plant.

 Radish Microgreens Snapshot